dantegates/dantegates.github.io/_posts/2018-07-06-an-overview-of-attention-is-all-you-need.md

 ## Layer normalization

 [Batch normalization](https://arxiv.org/pdf/1502.03167.pdf) is a method that has been shown to significantly decrease the amount of time needed during training for deep neural networks to converge.
 The name of the method is self explanatory.
-To implement batch normalization one simply normalizes each batch by substracting of the mean value of the batch and dividing by the variance (additionally learned "gain" and "bias" parameters are applied to each batch).
+To implement batch normalization one simply normalizes each batch by subtracting of the mean value of the batch and dividing by the variance (additionally learned "gain" and "bias" parameters are applied to each batch).
 This prevents what is known as "internal covariate shift"

 Layer normalization was introduced as an improvement to batch normalization, namely it could be applied to RNNs and https://arxiv.org/pdf/1607.06450.pdf